-At the 2020 Annual Meeting, OLHA will present 10 Outstanding Achievement Awards to a selection of organizations and individuals that have inspired, connected, and educated their audiences in Ohio.
+At the 2020 Annual Meeting, OLHA presented 10 Outstanding Achievement Awards to a selection of organizations and individuals that have inspired, connected, and educated their audiences in Ohio.

 Learn more about the winners and their projects from the descriptions below, and consider submitting your Outstanding Achievements for the awards in 2021!

 Ohio Local History Alliance Champion Award

 Rose Mowery – Rose Mowery has been a tireless champion of preserving the history of the Scioto County Children’s Home–Hillcrest–and educating the greater Scioto County community as to its historic importance, not only to thousands of children who lived there, but also to the community itself–the local government, the local populace–through media exposure, creation of a museum in her home, placement of an historical road marker and establishment of an annual county-wide remembrance of lost and forgotten children.

 Individual Achievement Awards